Aleex87/sakila_lab_alessandro_abbate/dashboard/pages/film.md

----
-title: Film Analysis
----

-# 🎥 Film Analysis
+## Film Analysis

 This page explores the film dataset from the Sakila database.
-Below you will find a few metadata yhey  the tabel film holds in.
+Below you will find a few metadata that the tabel film holds in.

 ---

-## 📌 Sample of Films
+## Sample of Films

 ```sql films_sample
 SELECT film_id, title, release_year, rating, length, rental_rate